dhall-lang/dhall-lang/standard/semantics.md

 * the SHA-256 hash is base16-encoded
 * the base16-encoded result has to match the integrity check

-An implementation MUST cache imports protected with an integrity check using the hash as the lookup key.
-An implementation that caches imports in this way so
+An implementation MUST attempt to cache imports protected with an integrity check using the hash as the lookup key.
+An implementation that caches imports in this way so MUST:
-MUST:

 * Cache the fully resolved, αβ-normalized expression, and encoded expression
 * Store the cached expression in `"${XDG_CACHE_HOME}/dhall/${base16Hash}"` if